Developer Program Policies

 - Malicious Products:

-- Don't transmit viruses, worms, defects, Trojan horses, malware, or any other items of a destructive nature.
+- Don't transmit viruses, worms, defects, Trojan horses, malware, or any other products of a destructive nature.
 We don't allow content that harms or interferes with the operation of the networks, servers, or other infrastructure of Google or any third-parties.
-Spyware, malicious scripts, and password phishing scams are also prohibited in the Chrome Web Store.
-Where possible, make as much of your code visible in the package as you can.
-If some of your app's logic is hidden and it appears to be suspicious, we may remove it.
+Spyware, malicious scripts, and phishing scams are also prohibited in the Chrome Web Store.

 - Prohibited Products: